augustinmuyl/resume/Augustin_Muyl_Resume.typ

   url: "outreachoutlet.org",
   git_url: "outreach-outlet"
 )
-- Developed a Python/Flask web application to connect users with 500+ global volunteering opportunities, integrating a public REST API and storing structured data in a PostgreSQL database for category-based browsing.
+- Developed a Python/Flask web application to connect users with 500+ global volunteering opportunities, integrating a public REST API and storing structured data in a PostgreSQL database for category-based browsing
-- Selected for the First-Year Innovation Fellowship at Innovate\@BU for the project's civic impact, receiving funding, mentorship, and institutional support to expand its reach.
+- Selected for the First-Year Innovation Fellowship at Innovate\@BU for the project's civic impact, receiving funding, mentorship, and institutional support to expand its reach

 == Languages

 - French (Native Proficiency), Spanish (Native Proficiency), English (Full Bilingual Proficiency)

-// == Extracurricular Activities
-//
-// #extracurriculars(
-//   activity: "Capture The Flag Competitions",
-//   dates: dates-helper(start-date: "Jan 2021", end-date: "Present"),
-// )
-// - Founder of Les Amateurs (#link("https://amateurs.team")[amateurs.team]), currently ranked \#4 US, \#33 global on CTFTime (2023: \#4 US, \#42 global)
-// - Organized AmateursCTF 2023 and 2024, with 1000+ teams solving at least one challenge and \$2000+ in cash prizes
-//   - Scaled infrastructure using GCP, Digital Ocean with Kubernetes and Docker; deployed custom software on fly.io
-// - Qualified for DEFCON CTF 32 and CSAW CTF 2023, two of the most prestigious cybersecurity competitions globally

-// #extracurriculars(
-//   activity: "Science Olympiad Volunteering",
-//   dates: "Sep 2023 --- Present"
-// )
-// - Volunteer and write tests for tournaments, including LA Regionals and SoCal State \@ Caltech

-// #certificates(
-//   name: "OSCP",
-//   issuer: "Offensive Security",
-//   // url: "",
-//   date: "Oct 2024",
-// )